Shift Differential: What It Is & How It Works (+ Free Policy Template)

 Calculating Shift Differential Pay

-To calculate total pay due for an employee entitled to shift differential pay, you need to determine their base rate for regular hours, overtime hours, and shift differential hours.
+To calculate the total pay due for an employee entitled to shift differential pay, you need to determine their base rate for regular hours, overtime hours, and shift differential hours.

 - Determine Regular Hours – Number of hours worked x hourly rate